Lebleba

+Life and career

-She was born in Cairo to an Egyptian family of Armenian Christian background.
+She was born in Cairo to an Armenian-Egyptian family.
 She started as a child actress imitating other actresses, including appearances on the Egyptian National Theater promoted by Muallem Sadiq.
-She was given her first movie role through Egyptian film director and producer Anwar Wagdi and screenwriter / playwright Abo El Seoud El Ebiary in Habeebti Sousou.
+She was given her first movie role through Egyptian film director and producer Anwar Wagdi and screenwriter / playwright Abo El Seoud El Ebiary in Habebti Susu.
 El Ebiary also chose the name Lebleba after seeing the multi-talented child actress, comedian, dancer and singer Ninochka Kupelian.
-In the 1970s, she acted alongside leading man Salah Zulfikar in Borj El-Athraa (1970) and Fi Saif Lazim Nohib (1974).
+In the 1970s, she acted alongside leading man Salah Zulfikar in Borg El-Athraa (1970) and Fi Saif Lazim Nohib (1974), and alongside leading man Ahmed Zaki in Ma'ali al Wazir (2003).

+She acted alongside leading man Omar Sharif in Hassan and Marcus (2008).
+In the 1990s, Lebleba worked alongside leading man Nour El-Sherif in Lela Sakhena (1995), in which she received numerous awards for her performance.
 She married actor Hassan Youssef, but they divorced.
 She never remarried.